If you’re anything like the average dog owner, you will do anything for them. They are like children who we obsess and worry about to no avail.

 Other symptoms may include runny eyes, yellow or watery nasal discharge, and sneezing.

 Kennel cough is rarely fatal and typically will only cause minor discomfort.
-However, if a dog develops a fever, loses their appetite, or suffers from lethargy, see your vet immediately.
+However, if a dog develops a fever, loses its appetite, or suffers from lethargy, see your vet immediately.
 These could be signs of something more serious.

 Chronic Bronchitis is pretty common, causing a hacking cough and sometimes wheezing as